 December – Average Temperature: 23°C to 31°C

-December kicks off the warm, dry weather in the south and west, making it a fantastic time for festivals and beach vibes.
+December marks the onset of warm, dry weather in the south and west, making it a fantastic time for festivals and beach vibes.
 The Maha monsoon lingers in the north and east, but the lush greenery from recent rains makes rural areas stunning.
 December’s festive atmosphere, along with ideal weather for visiting Colombo, Galle, or Yala National Park, makes it a crowd-puller and, as a result, a high season for travellers in Sri Lanka.

 Final Thoughts